[Your voice] "Robert, what's the weather going to be like in Cambridge today?"

 Weird, right?
-But the above scenario could play out if an unlikely partnership between Robert Downey Jr and Mark Zuckerberg progresses from a Facebook comment dream into tech reality.
+But the above scenario could play out if an unlikely sponsored_longform between Robert Downey Jr and Mark Zuckerberg progresses from a Facebook comment dream into tech reality.

 This story started out back in January 2016.
 Brexit was still a ridiculous fantasy, Donald Trump a presidential joke and Leicester City a small football club in the midlands that were bound to slip up some point soon.

 Mark Zuckerberg took to his own social network to announce his annual New Year's Resolution - a trait that's previously seen him set targets of learning learn Mandarin, reading two books every month and meeting a new person every day.
 CEO millionaire stuff.
 For 2016, he wanted to create a simple AI to run his home and help with his work; "kind of like Jarvis in Iron Man."

 "I'm going to start by exploring what technology is already out there," he wrote on Facebook.

 "Then I'll start teaching it to understand my voice to control everything in our home - music, lights, temperature and so on.
 I'll teach it to let friends in by looking at their faces when they ring the doorbell.
 I'll teach it to let me know if anything is going on in Max's room that I need to check on when I'm not with her.
 On the work side, it'll help me visualize data in VR to help me build better services and lead my organizations more effectively."